Guill3TR/Data_Acquisition_and_Manipulation/README.md

 # Data_Acquisition_and_Manipulation
-Advanced techniques using leading tools such as SQL for efficient data mining 🔍 , Python for data manipulation and transformation, as well as optimized strategies in database environments and cloud services 📊 , with a particular focus on AWS ☁️.
+Advanced techniques using Python for data acquisition and manipulation🔍 .
+Acquire data through databases such as SQL, through APIs, as well as web scraping techniques📊.